panobi/feature-flag-sdk/README.md

 This purpose of this SDK is to push feature flag changes to your Panobi workspace.
 It is aimed at customers using feature flag systems that are not already supported by the Panobi integrations for LaunchDarkly, Split, and so forth.
 If you use an in-house feature flag system, then this SDK is for you.

 The SDK is based on events.
 Each event represents changes to a flag, including the flag state -- enabled or disabled -- and the name of the flag.
-Events can sent one-by-one, or in batches, up to some maximum number (currently 64).
+Events can sent one-by-one, or in batches, up to some maximum number of events per batch (currently 64).

 ## Compatibility